 COMPREHENSIVE REFORM: Policy

 Federal policymakers should develop a comprehensive system for financing Long-Term Services and Supports (LTSS) that includes a new social insurance program to provide a basic level of LTSS.
 The program should be designed to function seamlessly with a mix of other financing sources.
-Those sources should include private long-term care insurance, individuals' out-of-pocket expenditures, and Medicaid for individuals with low incomes.
+Those sources should include private long-term care insurance, out-of-pocket expenditures, and Medicaid for individuals with low incomes.

 New funding sources

-The federal government should finance LTSS through a universal, comprehensive, and publicly administered program such as Medicare or similar social insurance program of shared risk.
+Ideally, the federal government should finance LTSS through a universal, comprehensive, and publicly administered program such as Medicare or similar social insurance program of shared risk.

 Progressive financing and low-income protections